OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 <img src="https://github.com/OWASP/www-project-ai-security-and-privacy-guide/blob/main/assets/images/owaspaimodelv1.png?raw=true"/>

 **General controls:**
+* AIPROGRAM.
+Take responsibility for AI as an organization.
+Create and keep an inventory of your AI initiatives and make someone responsible for analysing and managing the risks.
+For the high risk systems: attain responsible AI and transparency in the form of communication and documentation, auditability, bias countermeasures and oversight.
 * SECPROGRAM.
-Make data science activities part of the secure software development program e.g. 27001 control 5.1 Policies for information security and 27001 control 5.10 Acceptable use of information and other associated assets.
-See [OpenCRE](https://www.opencre.org/cre/261-010)
+Include data science activities in the organization security program e.g. 27001 control 5.1 Policies for information security and 27001 control 5.10 Acceptable use of information and other associated assets and 27001 control 5.8 Information security in project management.
+These are the relevant high-level controls, but security of course includes many more aspects such as risk analyis, training, and requirements.
+See [OpenCRE on security program management](https://www.opencre.org/cre/261-010)
+* SECDEVPROGRAM.
+Make data science activities part of the secure software development program e.g. 27001 control 8.25 Secure development lifecycle.
+See [OpenCRE on secure software development processes](https://www.opencre.org/cre/616-305) with notable links to NIST SSDF and OWASP SAMM.
+* DEVPROGRAM.
+Apart from secure development, AI engineering can benefit from other software engineering best practices, that are sometimes overlooked in data science: e.g. automated testing, code quailty, documentation, and versioning.
+See the [ISO/IEC 5338](https://www.iso.org/standard/81118.html) standard for guidelines.
+This way, AI systems will become easier to maintain, transferable, more reliable, and future-proof.
+A best practice is to mix data scientist profiles with software engineering profiles in teams, as software engineers typically need to learn more about data science and data scientists typically need to learn more about creating future-proof code that is easy to maintain and test.
 * SECEDUCATE.
-Educate data scientists and development teams on model attacks
-  e.g. 27001 Control 6.3 Awareness training (particularity: training material needs to cover AI security threats and controls)
+Educate data scientists and development teams on AI threats including the model attacks.
+E.g. 27001 Control 6.3 Awareness training (particularity: training material needs to cover AI security threats and controls)
 * DISCRETE.
-Minimize access to technical details to prevent attacker reconnaissance
-  E.g. be careful with publishing technical articles on your solution.
+Minimize access to technical details to prevent attacker reconnaissance.E.g. be careful with publishing technical articles on your solution.
 * DATAMINIMIZE.
 Remove or anonymize data fields or records that are not needed for the application, to prevent them from leaking.

 Note: For any controls in this document: *vulnerabilities* occur when controls are missing.